cyuxhtby/sol-course/HW05/README.md

 - (optional) white this again in opcodes

 ### 5. Can you think of a situation where the opcode EXTCODECOPY is used?

+`EXTCODECOPY` is used to copy the bytecode of an external contract into memory.
+Some use cases could be:

+- cloning contracts to emulate calls
+- contract verification

 ### 6. Complete the assembly exercises in [this repo](https://github.com/ExtropyIO/ExpertSolidityBootcamp/tree/main/exercises/assembly)